First Battle of Rappahannock Station: Rappahannock Station

 Lee now needed to protect his own right flank from a possible enemy attack.
-Upriver storms on August 22 had caused the river to rise enough to make most of the fords useless, but Lee needed to take the railroad bridge at Rappahannock Station where Union artillery on the high northern bank plus a small troop and gun emplacement on the south bank controlled the crossing.
-On the afternoon of August 22, two Confederate artillery units arrived in the vicinity of Rappahannock Station.
+Upriver storms on August 22 had caused the river to rise enough to make most of the fords useless, but Lee needed to take the railroad bridge at Rappahannock Station, where Union artillery on the high northern bank plus a small troop and gun emplacement on the south bank controlled the crossing.
+On the afternoon of August 22, two Confederate artillery units arrived around Rappahannock Station.
 They were under orders from Maj.
 Gen. James Longstreet to drive the enemy from his positions on both sides of the river.
 Nathan G. Evans' South Carolina Brigade and George T. Anderson's Georgia Brigade were ordered to support the artillery.
-At daylight on the 23rd the 19 guns of the Washington Artillery of New Orleans began the duel.
+At daylight on the 23rd, the 19 guns of the Washington Artillery of New Orleans began the duel.
 One historian characterized this three-hour action involving nearly fifty cannon as "one of the fiercest small artillery duels of the war".
 The first Confederate artillery target was the small Union battery on the knoll just south of the river.
 This position was an easy target for the artillery of both armies.
 It was quickly abandoned by Union forces, who blew up the railroad bridge as they retreated.
 Evans then sent his small Macbeth Artillery battery and the Holcombe Legion infantry to occupy the knoll, but they were quickly dislodged by Union artillery fire from across the river.
-About noon some of the Union artillery units on the north bank moved slightly upriver in order to be able to fire on the bottomland where the Confederate infantry brigades were concealed.
+About noon some of the Union artillery units on the north bank moved slightly upriver to be able to fire on the bottomland where the Confederate infantry brigades were concealed.
 The Confederate infantry retreated under fire as best they could, but they suffered substantial casualties.
 At mid-afternoon additional Confederate artillery units arrived to shell the Union forces, which then set fire to the buildings in the small town and retreated.
 On August 25 Jackson's wing rose at 3 am to begin marching further upriver to cross the Rappahannock at Hinson's Mill Ford, flanking Pope on his right.
 On the 26th he marched via Thoroughfare Gap to capture Bristoe Station and destroy Federal supplies at Manassas Junction, far in the rear of Pope's army.
 A few days later Longstreet's wing of the Army of Northern Virginia followed the same route to join Jackson's wing, setting the stage for the Second Battle of Manassas.